So What (Pink song)

 "So What" is a song recorded by American singer Pink for her fifth studio album, Funhouse (2008).
 The song was written by Pink, Max Martin, and Shellback, and produced by Martin.
 Selected as the album's lead single, "So What" was first released on August 11, 2008, and to mainstream radios on August 25, 2008, through LaFace and Zomba Label Group.
 The song consists of a martial beat and synth backing.
 The lyrics are based on her separation from freestyle motocross rider Carey Hart, which occurred six months prior to the release.

 "So What" received positive reviews from contemporary music critics; many praised it for its aggressive and empowering nature while others deemed it childish and bratty.
 The song was also successful commercially, topping the charts in several countries across Europe and Oceania and peaking within the top five worldwide.
-In the United States, the song reached number one on the Billboard Hot 100, becoming her second single to top the chart.
+In the United States, the song reached number one on the Billboard Hot 100, becoming her second single and her first solo number-one single to top the chart.
 "So What" also became her highest-selling single in the United States, with sales of over four million downloads.
 The song was the second-bestselling song of 2008 in Australia and the sixth-bestselling song of the entire 2000s decade in the country.
 It was certified diamond in the country.

 The music video for "So What" was directed by longtime collaborator Dave Meyers.
 It shows Pink drinking while riding a lawnmower, sawing down a tree, smashing a guitar at a Guitar Center and other activities.
 The video also features a cameo appearance from Hart.
 Pink performed "So What" on MTV Europe Music Awards 2008 on November 6, 2008.
 The song was nominated for several awards, eventually winning the MTV Europe Music Award for the Most Addictive Track.

 Background and production

-"So What" was written by Pink, Shellback, and Max Martin, drawing influences from the experience.
+"So What" was written by Pink, Shellback, and Max Martin.
 Martin also handled the production and recording, which took place at Maratone Studios in Stockholm, Sweden.
 Al Clay also recorded the song at the House of Blues Studio – a recording studio in Los Angeles, California.
-The song was mixed at MixStar Studios in Virginia Beach, Virginia by Serban Ghenea.
+The song was mixed at MixStar Studios in Virginia Beach, Virginia, by Serban Ghenea.
 John Hanes edited the song using Pro Tools technology with assistance provided by the person called Tim Roberts.
 The song was finally mastered by Tom Coyne at Sterling Sound in New York City, New York.
 The song's lyrical content was based on her separation from her husband, motocross rider Carey Hart.
 After reuniting with Hart on January 1, 2009, Pink told Ellen DeGeneres in an interview on DeGeneres' syndicated talk show that she found it "funny" to perform the song when he was in the audience and especially enjoyed the bit where she sang the line "You're a tool".